loctools/plurr/README.md

-Such an approach allows translators to provide most natural translation possible, and gives some peace of mind to developers helping them reduce the amount of supporting if/else code in their applications.
+Such an approach allows translators to provide most natural translation possible, and gives some peace of mind to developers helping them reduce the amount of supporting `if...else` code in their applications.